thuml/iTransformer/README.md

 > **Multivariate Forecasting**: We provide all scripts as well as datasets for the reproduction of forecasting results in this repo.

 > **Boosting Forecasting of Transformers**: We are continuously incorporating Transformer variants.
-If you are interested in how well your inverted Transformer works for forecasting tasks, feel free to raise issues.
+If you are interested in how well other Transformer variants work for forecasting tasks, feel free to contact us.

 > **Generalization on Unseen Variates**: iTransformer is demonstrated to generalize well on unseen time series, making it a nice alternative as the fundamental backbone of the large time series model.